roberto-asir/cv-devops/README.md

 The deployment run a shell script to update S3 objects objects corresponding to the web archives.

-Then make the deploy in AWS S3 using Terraform.
+Then make the deploy in AWS S3 using Terraform using *remote Terraform state*.

 Pipeline use semantic-version to generate releases of new versions when (only) some file of the web is updated or created.